Mount Rundle is a popular hike from the Town of Banff to the true summit with lofty views over the Bow Valley in Banff National Park, Alberta, Canada.

 Weather is fine but cloud is building.
 The temperature is 10 degrees C (50 degrees Fahrenheit) at the top with a mild, gusting breeze.
 Prior to descent, a cairn is constructed in a small sheltered cove near the summit.
 A laminated photo inside will honor a terminally ill acquaintance so those who follow may have the opportunity to meet her.

 Descent begins following more than an hour on the summit.
 Typically, afternoon wind strength increases.
 Scrambling back off the summit and descending the scree and dragon-back is time-consuming due to tenuous footing.
 Use of poles is not practical and many sections involve sliding on the seat of pants over scree on top of smooth rock.
-After involuntarily doing the splits, the body reminder suggests this particular position is no longer part of present-age physical repertoire.
+After involuntarily doing the splits, the body suggests this particular position is no longer part of present-age physical repertoire.

 Back at the tree line, now sheltered from the wind, hiking poles are reintroduced and for several hours the descent, including the traverse across three gullies, continues back to the trail-head, hiking now on very tired legs driven by very good spirits.

-Arrival back at the car occurs at 5:20 PM where a good friend is waiting for us with the best ice-cold beer ever tasted.
+Arrival back at the car occurs at 5:20 PM where good friend Ken is waiting for us with the best ice-cold beer ever tasted.
 Boots are pulled, sandals back on, injuries are minor.
 The next stop is at Banff Hot Springs on Sulphur Mountain for final views of the recently-conquered and sun-drenched Mount Rundle.
 Conversation is animated.

 Supper happens at Phil's in Banff before heading home to Calgary with a spectacular sunset in the rear view mirror.
 There is an isolated super cell directly over Calgary which later prompted tornado warnings and caused golf-ball-sized hail storms.